wilsonmar/Salesforce/README.md

 has over 300 items.

 * https://medium.com/trailhead
+* https://www.linkedin.com/groups/151420/profile is the Salesforce Certification Group on LinkedIn.
+* https://www.linkedin.com/showcase/salesforce-admins/ SalesForce Admins on LinkedIn.

 CAUTION: Salesforce for Outlook does not work on Mac Office 2011 Outlook.

 Salesforce can link to Google Apps Gmail accounts in Setup | Google Apps (on left menu).

-There is a mobile app (by Debra Nacimento) for the Salesforce World Tour
+There is a mobile app (by Debra Nacimento) for the Salesforce World Tour.

+The <a target="_blank" href="https://itunes.apple.com/us/app/dreamoji/id1294827604?mt=8">
+Dreamoji iOS</a> app provides a custom keyboard containing various Salesforce characters as emojis.

-Salesforce enterprise customers can open up tunnels and share data with each other.
+Salesforce Enterprise customers can open up tunnels and share data with each other.
 Cool.
 It’s EDI for the masses.

 1) <a target="_blank" href="https://developer.salesforce.com/forums?communityId=09aF00000004HMGIA2#!/feedtype=RECENT&dc=Trailhead&criteria=ALLQUESTIONS"> Trailhead forum</a>